 - Selection for the scholarship will be primarily based on academic performance of the applicant.
 However,participation in international student organizations and student government will be a secondary evaluating factor.

 - Scholarships are awarded for one academic year and allocated by semesters.
 Scholarships are renewable under terms and conditions outlined in the scholarship offer.
 Students will be notified if they have failed to meet the renewal criteria.
 Students will not be notified if their scholarship is renewed.

-- ISScholarships are awarded for tuition and fees only; they are not awarded for room and board.
+- ISScholarships are awarded for tuition only; they are not awarded for room and board or fees.